pyprogrammerblog/progressupdater/README.rst

 Progress Updater for Tasks.
 The Magic of the Context Managers in Python
 =======================================================================

-In this small project I tried to set de basis for a Progess Updater that tracks any task.
+In this small project I tried to set de basis for a ProgessUpdater that tracks any task.

 What is the Progress Updater?
 -----------------------------